chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 ``<code>``
 --------------

-This tag will replace the current value by the result of :func:`eval`.
+This tag will replace the value by the result of :func:`eval`.
 The variables defined with :ref:`config-tag-var` are available as ``locals``.

 .. admonition:: value
   :class: guide-config-value